 International favorites among North Raleigh restaurants

-Dos Taquitos is one of Raleigh’s oldest Mexican restaurants and has been serving the area for more than 30 years!
-The Salamanca family works hard to give patrons both fantastic food and a vibrant atmosphere.
+Dos Taquitos is one of Raleigh’s oldest Mexican restaurants and has served the area for over 30 years!
+The Salamanca family works hard to give patrons fantastic food and a vibrant atmosphere.

 Salt & Lime Cabo Grill

 Salt & Lime is known among my social media followers as one of my favorite restaurants in Raleigh.
-The Baja-style Mexican restaurant is so delicious and I’ve tried every single menu item.
+The Baja-style Mexican restaurant is so delicious.
+I’ve tried every single menu item.
 I even wrote a blog all about my top picks!

 Lemongrass Thai Restaurant

-Lemongrass came highly recommended to me by countless people and it lived up to the hype.
-The Thai meals were excellent in both flavor and portion size and the service is outstanding.
+Lemongrass was highly recommended by countless people, and it lived up to the hype.
+The Thai meals were excellent in flavor and portion size, and the service was outstanding.
 I especially love their green curry.

 Gonza Tacos y Tequila

-Gonza is a fantastic Mexican restaurant (and can be found in my Wake Forest foodie guide as well!) that serves upscale Colombian-Mexican cuisine.
-The food is great and the restaurant always feels festive!
+Gonza is a fantastic Mexican restaurant (and can be found in my Wake Forest foodie guide) that serves upscale Colombian-Mexican cuisine.
+The food is excellent, and the restaurant always feels festive!

 Alpaca Peruvian Charcoal Chicken

 Alpaca is a Peruvian fast-casual restaurant with multiple locations across the Triangle and was one of our favorite Morrisville spots when we lived there.
-They have a North Raleigh restaurant and I have my fingers crossed that we will get more locations even farther north!
-The rotisserie style chicken and variety of sides make it a spot we never get tired of.
+They have a North Raleigh restaurant, and I have my fingers crossed that we will get more locations even farther north!

 Our favorite pizza shops in North Raleigh